 Weekends are understandably associated with a higher frequency of collisions involving a pedestrian — almost half of all reported pedestrian collisions occur on a Friday, Saturday, or Sunday.
 There also appear to be seasonal trends when it comes to the frequency of these types of accidents.
 September through January have the highest numbers of nationwide pedestrian fatalities due to fewer daylight hours, as well as weather conditions.

-Pedestrian Accidents Factors in Washington State
+Pedestrian Accident Factors In Washington State

-We have analyzed a collection of pedestrian-motor vehicle collision data from the Washington State Department of Safety, Center of Disease Control and Prevention motor vehicle safety, and the National Highway Traffic Safety Administration.
+We have analyzed a collection of pedestrian-motor vehicle collision data from the Washington State Department of Safety, Centers of Disease Control and Prevention motor vehicle safety, and the National Highway Traffic Safety Administration.
 Here is a compiled list of useful pedestrian accident statistics pertaining to collisions throughout the United States:

-- Nearly 1-in-5 children (14 years old and younger), who were killed in traffic-related crashes, was a pedestrian.
+- Nearly 1-in-5 children (14 years old and younger) who were killed in traffic-related crashes, was a pedestrian.

 - Most pedestrian deaths occur at night, in urban areas, or non-intersection locations.

-- On average, a pedestrian was killed every 2 hours and injured every 8 minutes in traffic crashes
+- On average, a pedestrian was killed every 2 hours and injured every 8 minutes in traffic crashes in the United States.

-Knowledge is power, and those who have a better understanding of what impacts the odds of being involved in a pedestrian accident are therefore better prepared to protect themselves from serious injury as a result.
+Knowledge is power and those who have a better understanding of what impacts the odds of being involved in a pedestrian accident are therefore better prepared to protect themselves from serious injury as a result.